Notes From The Field: Visiting Hawley Hamlet

 Kay told us there were ~60 fruit and nut trees and dozens of garden plots on the block.
 Everywhere you looked there was a raspberry bush or a grape vine or a pear tree or a pollinator patch - literally everywhere!

-There were 4 greenhouses or hoophouses.
-Many solar panels.
-There was not a composting center that we saw but we did see cofounder, Tim Rinne, and a friend doing some work on the site where the compost station used to be - which caused a temporary interruption in composting activities.
+There were 4 greenhouses and many solar panels.
+We saw cofounder, Tim Rinne and neighbor Pat Payne working to prep a site to construct a new community compost facility.
 We also saw beehives.
-They got 18 gallons of honey last year from their beehive operation!
+They got 28 gallons of honey last year from their beehive operation!

 Thoughts